matheesha-pathirana/WhatsApp-Spammer-With-GUI/README.md

 ```
 ### Downloading Chrome webdriver
 You need to download Chrome webdriver, corresponding to your version of Google Chrome.
 Go to [http://chromedriver.chromium.org/downloads](http://chromedriver.chromium.org/downloads) and download the suitable version.
-click here to see your chrome version chrome://settings/help
 ## Running the application
 Move into the directory containing the application.
 Eg: